nathanzan0310/shell/README.md

 process is running in the desired place, foreground or background.
 If it's a background process then we'll add it to our job_list, and if it's a foreground process then we will wait for it to finish, and implement the desired behavior if a signal changes the state of our process.
 Throughout our program, we call cleanup_job_list() whenever we exit and error check any system calls that can possibly throw errors.
 The program can be compiled by calling ./33sh.
+We also have two error checking functions, one for builtin commands and one for redirects, both defined in their own eponymously named files.